If you are headed over to England to see some soccer games, consider staying in…

 Okay, let’s assume you have now chosen your game and gotten your tickets.
 How do you get there?

-If it’s in London, you’ll want the Tube’s Plan a Journey page at tfl.gov.uk.
-And an Oyster Card or contactless debit/credit card.
+If it’s in London, you’ll want the Tube’s Plan a Journey page at tfl.gov.uk along with an Oyster Card or contactless debit/credit card.

-Either way, understand that all train stations after the game will be, as they say, “heaving.”
-You might as well plan to have a snack or drink in the area after the game, then head over to the station.
+Important note: All trains and stations after the game will be, as they say, “heaving.”
+Plan to have a snack or drink in the area after the game, then head over to the station.
 Speaking of which …

 You will, of course, want something to eat and drink before the game.
-For this, I go back to FootballGoundGuide.com for help.
+For this, I go back to FootballGroundGuide.com for help.
 The thing to watch for is which pubs are for the home fans, and which are for away fans.
 (They are kept separate for safety’s sake!)
 You will often need to show your ticket to get into a “home” pub.

 Speaking of this, and for seating at the game, be careful about what colors you wear; if you happen to wear, for example, red at Goodison Park (home of blue Everton), you’ll at least get stares.
 And home-fan pubs might not even let you in!

-If you’re in a smaller town, find out what the local sites are.
+If you’re in a smaller town, find out what the local sights are.
 Who knew, for example, that Stoke is the home of Wedgwood China and its museum?
-(I found this out when I went to a game there).
+(I found this out when I went to a game there.)
 And I had a great time exploring lovely Reading before a game there.

 You might also look into taking a stadium tour.
 Almost every club offers them, but never on match days.
 When I went to Fulham, for example, I toured Craven Cottage the day before the game.
 You might also check out the National Football Museum if you’re in Manchester, which is actually an incredible hub for English soccer trips.